csf-ngs/hinkskalle/docs/configuration.md

 ## Auth/LDAP

+- `AUTH.LDAP.ENABLED` - defaults to false, whether we should use LDAP or not
 - `AUTH.LDAP.HOST` - where to find the ldap server
 - `AUTH.LDAP.PORT` - which port (default: 389)
 - `AUTH.LDAP.BIND_DN` - initial bind - this DN must be able to look up user accounts by username/email